Don’t miss a single bonus

 With these two deals, the two operators join the Ontario Lottery and Gaming Corporation (OLG) as the official gambling partners for the NHL.

 The partnership deal follows the opening of a brand-new market for online gambling in Ontario, which happened on April 4.
 The lead-up to this opening saw the granting of licenses by the OLG to over a dozen of the largest and most notable online gambling operators in North America.

 The announcement of the partnership deals on Friday revealed further details about the exchange.
 The NHL grants BetMGM and FanDuel the privilege to use NHL branding on marketing materials related to their gambling and sports betting products and services in Canada and the US.
 The league will also provide exclusive content to the two operators to set them apart from the vast array of competitors in the space.

 BetMGM and FanDuel, meanwhile, will work with the NHL to uphold responsible gambling practices and enforce their policies.

-Keith Wachtel, chief business officer and senior vice president of the NHL, noted that BetMGM and Fanduel were the NHL’s first two sports betting partners in the United States, and she expressed her excitement at receiving the opportunity to expand those partnerships with Canadian gambling sites.
+Keith Wachtel, chief business officer and senior vice president of the NHL, noted that BetMGM and Fanduel were the NHL’s first two sports betting partners in the United States, and she expressed her excitement at receiving the opportunity to expand those partnerships with Canadian online casinos.